Implementing the Settings UI

 /// <summary>

-/// Reset the user interface control to its default value, which is
+/// Reset the user interface control to its default value: checked,

-/// checked, i.e. the product lock option should be enabled
+/// which enables the product lock option by default.

 /// </summary>